 If you want the best exchange rates, you’ll typically get them from an online money transfer company.
 Providers like WorldRemit, Xoom, HiFX, and OFX offer higher exchange rates than you’ll find elsewhere.
-Some have other features to help you save money — for example, OFX doesn’t charge transfer fees for amounts over $5,000.
+Some have other features to help you save money — for example, OFX charges $0 fees.

 If you’re sending money to one of the countries on its long list, PayPal might be an option.
 But with transfer fees calculated based on the amount you send, it’s better for small transfers only.

 Compare the fees among six providers: